-We are aware of the possible impact that a return to an economic recession caused by the coronavirus pandemic may have on our tenants.
+We are aware of the possible impact that any return to an economic recession caused by events at home or on a wider stage may have on our tenants.
 Our housing and money advice officers work closely with all our tenants identifying issues as early as possible to ensure that the tenant is aware of the different types of assistance available to them.
 In this way it is hoped to minimise rent arrears and bad debt write off and other costs associated with rent arrears.